adrien-ben/egui-ash-renderer/README.md

 The renderer records drawing command to a command buffer supplied by the application.
 Here is a little breakdown of the features of this crate and how they work.

-- Vertex/Index buffers
+### Vertex/Index buffers

 The renderer creates a vertex buffer and a index buffer that will be updated every time `Renderer::cmd_draw` is called.
 If the vertex/index count is more than what the buffers can actually hold then the buffers are resized (actually destroyed then re-created).

-- Frames in flight
+### Frames in flight

 The renderer support having multiple frames in flight.
 You need to specify the number of frames during initialization of the renderer.
 The renderer manages one vertex and index buffer per frame.

-- No draw call execution
+### No draw call execution

 The `Renderer::cmd_draw` only record commands to a command buffer supplied by the application.
 It does not submit anything to the gpu.

+### sRGB/Linear framebuffer

+You can indicate wether you will target an sRGB framebuffer or not by passing the option `srgb_framebuffer` when initializing the renderer.
+When you target an sRGB framebuffer, the fragment shader will output linear color values, otherwise it will convert the colors to sRGB.

-- Managed textures
+### Managed textures

 Textures managed by egui must be kept in sync with the renderer.
 To do so, the user should call `Renderer::set_textures` and `Renderer::free_textures`.
 The former must be call before submitting the command buffer for rendering and the latter must be